Corned Beef Hash

 Leftover corned beef diced

 Sprinkle of thyme and paprika

 Place 2 TBS butter in a medium skillet and cook the onions and potatoes together for six minutes.
-Add thyme, paprika and pepper and corned beef.
+Add thyme, paprika, pepper, and cubes of corned beef.
 Medium heat for another five minutes.
 Serve on a small dish topped with poached egg and parsley and ketchup.